 Au Gratin Potatoes are a family favorite casserole recipe with layers of thinly sliced spuds drenched in a cheesy cream sauce.
-This potato side dish must be on your holiday table it’s perfect with ham, turkey, pork, chicken and other entrees.
+This potato side dish must be on your holiday table it’s perfect with ham, turkey, pork, chicken, and other entrees.

 We love a good cheesy potato dish.
 This recipe pairs perfectly with our Amazing Pulled Pork, Glazed Pork Tenderloin, Flank Steak Sliders, or on any holiday table.